hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `load_balancer_backend_pool_name` - (Optional) Name of the outbound Load Balancer Backend Pool for Secure Cluster Connectivity (No Public IP).
 Changing this forces a new resource to be created.

-* `load_balancer_id` - (Optional) Resource URI of Outbound Load balancer for Secure Cluster Connectivity (No Public IP) workspace.
+* `load_balancer_id` - (Optional) Resource ID of the Outbound Load balancer for Secure Cluster Connectivity (No Public IP) workspace.
 Changing this forces a new resource to be created.

 * `nat_gateway_name` - (Optional) Name of the NAT gateway for Secure Cluster Connectivity (No Public IP) workspace subnets.
 Defaults to `nat-gateway`.
 Changing this forces a new resource to be created.